olinord/chaos_communicator/README.md

 # chaos_communicator
-A simple message sending arbitrary messages from one thread and receiving them else were for rust
+A simple message sending and receiving library, written in rust, allowing for sending arbitrary messages from one thread and receiving them elsewere.

-Uses crossbeam to do the heavy lifting (message receive and sending)
+Uses [crossbeam](https://github.com/crossbeam-rs/crossbeam) to do the heavy lifting (message receive and sending)

 ### Usage